 Biology UN2006 / UN2402 - Spring 2017 - POTENTIAL EXTRA CREDIT ASSIGNMENT Updated 01/04/2017

-Note that the SURF symposium is the second week of school!!
+Note that the SURF symposium is in February -- right after Exam #1.
 If you can't make it, see FAQs at the bottom of this page.

 12:00 - 2:00 pm: Students will stand near posters describing their work, in Low Rotunda.
 You can walk around and talk to them about their research.